warden-protocol/wardenprotocol/docs/docs/build-a-keychain/quick-start.md

     ```

     :::tip
-    Only the Keychain Party address, returned as `address`, will be able to publish signatures and public keys on behalf of the Keychain.
+    Only the Keychain Writer address, returned as `address`, will be able to publish signatures and public keys on behalf of the Keychain.
     :::

 3. Note down the mnemonic phrase and the address of the new account, it'll be needed to configure the Keychain SDK and interact with the chain using this account.